10% off all Top Sellers! use promo code: TopSell10 Click Here to Save!

-You are here: Home > How to Highlight Hair
+You are here : Home > More > "How-To's" & FAQ's > How to Highlight Hair

 How to Do Hair Highlights

-Going to the salon to get highlights can be a time consuming and pricey event, especially if you are noticing that you are going to get them done often.
-This can make you not enjoy your experience and can ultimately have you shy away from getting them done at all.
-If you are feeling this way, then I recommend that in-between your appointments, when you are getting a little new growth at your root area, that you yourself or a friend can perform a touch up highlighting job right in the comfort of your own home.
+Getting your highlights done at the Salon can be a time consuming and pricey event, especially if you do this often.
+It eventually becomes non-enjoyable and you'll start shying away from getting them done at all.
+This is why I recommend you perform touch-up yourself in-between your appointments.
+When you're getting a little new growth at your root area, either you or a friend can highlight in the comfort of your own home!

-I do feel that it is necessary for a professional to do a full head application, if you have black, dark brown or previously colored hair and if you are thinking of changing the pattern.
-Highlighting your hair can be very difficult as dark hair tends to lift uneven, pull red or brassy undertones and if you are not equipped with the right products then this could end up a disaster.
-These instances are definitely the time to go to the salon.
-But, if you have light hair already and are only in need of a touch up, then I say go ahead and do it yourself.
-This way you can space out your appointments and ultimately save yourself some money.
+It's still necessary for a professional to do a full head application if you have black, dark brown or previously colored hair and you're thinking of changing the pattern.
+This is because highlighting dark hair can be very difficult as it tends to lift uneven, and pull red or brassy undertones.
+So if you are not equipped with the right products then the entire process could end up a disaster.

 What You Will Need: